 The ultimate Kakadu accommodation guide

 Need to recharge the batteries and escape the hustle and bustle of the city?
+No matter your taste or budget, Kakadu National Park has accommodation options to suit every type of holiday experience.

-To help you find what you’re looking for, we’ve created this epic list of Kakadu National Park accommodation options peppered to suit your needs, timeline, budget and plans.
+To help you find what you’re looking for, we’ve created this epic list of Kakadu National Park accommodation options to suit your needs, timeline, budget and plans.

 Bamurru Plains is an extraordinary bush experience on the edge of Kakadu National Park.
-Focusing on environmental sustainability and key luxury standards, this nine room camp exudes ‘Wild Bush Luxury’ bringing a touch of style to a remote and beautiful region.
+Focusing on environmental sustainability and key luxury standards, this nine room camp exudes ‘Wild Bush Luxury’, bringing a touch of style to a remote and beautiful region.
 Each suite blends seamlessly with the surrounding bush, with a focus on the key luxury comforts, a supremely comfortable bed, innovative Australian cuisine and premium wines (no TVs, minibars or telephones to distract from the wildlife outside).

 Wildman Wilderness Lodge